 Dimethyl glycine (DMG) and trimethyl glycine (TMG) are nutritional supplements that are sometimes suggested to treat ASD.
 Some small studies found no effect when compared with a placebo1.

-Melatonin supplements can help to reduce insomnia and sleep dysfunction in children with autism.
+Melatonin supplements can help to reduce sleep dysfunction in children with autism.
 Poor sleep worsens symptoms, such as repetitive behavior and social problems.

 Music therapy can help improve social and communication skills for people with ASD, when paired with other educational and therapy interventions, according to some studies1.

 Omega-3 fatty acids have been shown to reduce repetitive behavior, hyperactivity, and social skills in some small studies.